Algernon Lyons: Admiral

 Lyons was promoted to rear-admiral on 26 September 1878.
 He became Commander-in-Chief, Pacific Station, with his flag in the armoured ship HMS Swiftsure, in December 1881.
 On 27 October 1884, he was promoted to vice-admiral.
 He became Commander-in-Chief of the North America and West Indies Station in September 1886: in this position, his flagship was the central battery ship HMS Bellerophon, in September 1886.

-Lyons was promoted to admiral on 15 December 1888 and appointed a Knight Commander of the Order of the Bath in 1889.
+Lyons was promoted to admiral on 15 December 1888 and appointed a Knight Commander of the Order of the Bath in the 1889 Birthday Honours.

 Admiral of the Fleet

 He was appointed Commander-in-Chief, Plymouth, in June 1892.
-He became a Knight Grand Cross of the Order of the Bath in June 1897 and was promoted Admiral of the Fleet on 23 August 1897.
+He became a Knight Grand Cross of the Order of the Bath in the 1897 Diamond Jubilee Honours and was promoted Admiral of the Fleet on 23 August 1897.
 In February 1895, he was appointed First and Principal Naval Aide-de-Camp to Queen Victoria.

 He was a Deputy Lieutenant and Justice of the Peace for Glamorgan.

 He retired on 30 August 1903.